Queen Victoria Market Southern Precinct Towers Conditionally Approved: A Missed Opportunity for Innovative Housing Design

 • Change the “open setting” that characterises the market’s heritage values

-The conditions of the approved development have mitigated some of the negative impacts the development will have on the heritage values of the QVM.
-The approval requires further set back of the tower overhangs and will require re-instatement of the Franklin Street Store canopies.
+The conditions of the approved development have mitigated some of the negative impacts, with the Federal Government requiring further set back of the tower overhangs and will re-instatement of the Franklin Street Store canopies, rather than the partial demolition in the original proposal.

 Image: QVM Southern Precinct artist render.
 Source: Lendlease